-Some of the things the speaker wishes that he and the rest of humanity could get beyond are listed out in the next three lines.
-Each of these lines begins with “However”.
+Some of the things the speaker wishes that he and the rest of humanity could get beyond are listed in the next three lines.
+Each of these lines begins with “However.”
 This use of anaphora emphasizes the impossibility of escaping contemporary life.
-There is always something in a way that keeps one from being alone when they want to be.
+There is always something in a way that keeps one from being alone when one wants to be.

 The first thing he mentions is “invitation cards.”
 Through figurative language, he imagines that there are so many demands on one’s time throughout life that the sky “grows dark” with them.
 This is a more complicated, and poetic, way of saying that they never stop coming.
 There is always someone asking one to be somewhere or do something.